sensu/sensu-go-workshop/lessons/operator/01/README.md

 The Sensu _backend_ is a service that provides the API and performs event processing.
 All aspects of the observability pipeline can be modified at runtime through the API.
-Operators can add new components, modify the behaviour of filters and handlers, silence noisy streams of data, or add new database sinks *at any time*, without the need to re-deploy.
+Operators can add new components, modify the behavior of filters and handlers, silence noisy streams of data, or add new database sinks *at any time*, without the need to re-deploy.

 Components are defined in YAML files, which are pushed to the API to build the pipeline.
-These YAML files can be stored in source-control alongside your application code, and can be tested, versioned, and otherwised managed like any other code file.
+These YAML files can be stored in source-control alongside your application code, and can be tested, versioned, and managed like any other code file.
-This workflow takes the burden off of system operators, by allowing anyone in the organization to self-service their monitoring configurations on-demand, with security and access controls at every layer.
+This workflow takes the burden off of system operators, by allowing engineers to self-service their monitoring configurations, with security and access controls at every layer.

 To learn more, please check out our [monitoring as code whitepaper](https://sensu.io/resources/whitepaper/monitoring-as-code-with-sensu).